SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

     ![Alt text](./images/aws-cap-dev-15.png)

 7. 👉 Open your email box, then you should see an email with the title **AWS Notifications******.
-Open this email and you should see the message to indicate us the Business Partner 1004155 record has been changed.
-The Fiori application of the Business Partner Validation app is also included in the email.
-We could click on this URL and it will redirect us back to the Fiori application.
+Open this email and you should see the message to indicate us the Business Partner `BP ID` record has been changed.

     ![Alt text](./images/aws-cap-dev-16.png)